oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/domain-home-on-pv/_index.md

 title: "Domain home on a PV"
 date: 2019-02-23T17:32:31-05:00
 weight: 2
-description: "Sample for creating a WebLogic domain home on an existing PV or PVC, and the Domain YAML file for deploying the generated WebLogic domain."
+description: "Sample for creating a WebLogic domain home on an existing PV or PVC, and the domain resource YAML file for deploying the generated WebLogic domain."
 ---

 The sample scripts demonstrate the creation of a WebLogic domain home on an existing Kubernetes PersistentVolume (PV) and PersistentVolumeClaim (PVC).
-The scripts also generate the domain YAML file, which can then be used to start the Kubernetes artifacts of the corresponding domain.
+The scripts also generate the domain resource YAML file, which can then be used to start the Kubernetes artifacts of the corresponding domain.
 Optionally, the scripts start up the domain, and WebLogic Server pods and services.

 #### Prerequisites